Ergonomics in the Health Care Industry

 • Do use vacuums, floor machines, mops, and other cleaning supplies that are lightweight and easy to handle.

-• Don’t pull on cleaning equipment.
+• Do not pull on cleaning equipment.

 • Do use ladders and step stools when necessary to prevent overreaching.